techtonic-tribe/Bootcamp_Resources/React/week-7/note.md

 2. **For Plugins (DaisyUI):** Install via NPM and add to the `plugins: []` array in `tailwind.config.js`.
 3. **For CLI (Shadcn):** Run the init command once, then use the `add` command whenever you need a new UI element like a Modal or Tabs.

----

-**Would you like me to generate a specific "Student Lab Exercise" or a "Cheat Sheet" for the Tailwind classes they will use most often?**